orgmycology/astropy_report/sections/community_recommendations.md

 ### Workshops

 Across all questions, respondents communicated an appetite for more learning opportunities.
-Most of these suggestions centered around workshops on various topics (e.g., contributor workshops, demo workshops, coding workshops, and workshops for underrepresented communities):
+Most of these suggestions centred around workshops on various topics (e.g., contributor workshops, demo workshops, coding workshops, and workshops for underrepresented communities):

 >  I think we could hold contributor workshops or Github workshops
         at more technical meetings like ADASS.